• Skip to primary navigation

 The best place to take a turtle tour in Costa Rica is Ostional, Tortuguero, Camaronal Wildlife Refuge and Gandoca Wildlife Refuge.
 We were also at Hermosa beach (near Jaco) in November and they had turtle tours running.

-Depending on the place and if you need transportation, turtle tours cost around $25-55 per person.
 Visitors have to wear dark clothing, can’t use flash and can’t touch the animals.
 Follow the guides instructions, be quiet and have a great time observing the incredible Mother Nature at her finest.

-Read about other wildlife in Costa Rica below!
+Read About Other Animals in Costa Rica

 Sloths in Costa Rica